ibm-cloud-architecture/denim-compute/book/docs/design/workflow.md

 ![](images/workflow-design7.png)

 ## Mediated BACA integration <a name="mediated-baca-integration"></a>

-A [side scenario](../usecase/baca-scenario-walkthrough.md) of the main scenario involves integration with Business Automation Content Analyzer (BACA) in order to automatically detect an uploaded document representing a vehicle repair estimate provided by a repair shop.
+Aside from the main scenario, a [capture scenario](../usecase/baca-scenario-walkthrough.md) involves integration with Business Automation Content Analyzer (BACA) in order to automatically detect an uploaded document representing a vehicle repair estimate provided by a repair shop.
 The document is parsed by BACA and the data extracted to build up an estimate data structure that includes the set of vehicle parts needed to repair the damaged vehicle.
 In the Case, a case activity named `Process Repair Estimate` is configured to be triggered by the precondition of a document of class `Auto Repair Estimate` being added to the case.
 ![](images/workflow-design8.png)

 The case activity implementation shown below involves integrating to BACA and deciding whether the resulting parsed data is a valid estimate or not.
 If valid it is then sent as a message event using a publish-subscribe paradigm for interested subscribers to react to the newly available repair estimate.